This is a small selection of photographs of Great Central Railway structures south of Nottingham Victoria after closure and during demolition.

 This is the view southwards from the present tram terminus across the ex-Midland Railway station in early March 2013.
 The new concrete support for the tram bridge is in the foreground and the new bridge itself can be seen in the distance, poised to be moved into position over the station some time in the coming months.
 The footbridge on the left will later be removed and a tram-train interchange built on the new bridge over the station.

-Looking east along Station Street showing the massive span crossing the Midland station. .
+Back to photographs of the original GCR bridge, looking east along Station Street showing the massive span crossing the Midland station.

 A closer view of the span across the Midland station, which was rebuilt shortly after the Great Central opened, seen here looking west in January 1975.